This wild herb is what gives za’atar its distinctive flavor, and this is how to dry oregano.

-It is a natural antibiotic, can reduce cholesterol levels, improves gut health, and is packed with antioxidants.
+Oregano is a natural antibiotic, can reduce cholesterol levels, improves gut health, and is packed with antioxidants.

 You can see why the mediterranean diet can be such a healthy one with so many beneficial plants and herbs.

-How to Dry Oregano
+How To Dry Oregano

 My prefered method is to wash and completely dry the leaves and put them on a tray, and allow them to dry out.